 4th June 2006

 Every dark cloud has a silver lining.
-Delta changing my flight left me with a four hour layover in Atlanta.
+My changed flight gave me a four hour layover in Atlanta.
 While Hartsfield-Jackson is not the worst airport to be stuck in, spending that much time in a transfer lounge is something to be avoided if at all possible.
-More to the point, a certain well known Six Flags park thirty minutes up the road had just installed a brand new B&M coaster, which was tantalisingly close.
-I sent out a request around the ECC mailing list, and Hector was good enough to offer me a lift to the park.
+More to the point, a certain well known Six Flags park thirty minutes up the road had just installed a brand new B&M, which was tantalisingly close.
+I sent out a request around the ECC mailing list, and my friend Hector was kind enough to offer me a lift to the park.

 The ride in question was, of course, Goliath (#763), one of two new B&M mega coasters to open this year, and the first in four years.
 The long absence is best explained by cost; twenty million dollar attractions are well outside the budgetary constraints of the average park, and those that can afford them can only make investments of that size on an occasional basis.

 The only possible way to get in a ride on the coaster in the short time available was with a Gold Flash Pass, a park sanctioned method of line jumping.
 The basic premise is that those who are willing to pay an extra charge, over and beyond the already expensive entry price, can have their waiting time drastically reduced.
 Ethical considerations aside, this pass meant that we were on the coaster platform just ten minutes after arriving in the park, and on the ride itself just five minutes later.
 The line for normal guests had to have been at least one hour long, which made walking past it more than a little embarrassing.